-The Contractor will continue to provide educational sessions on the primary prevention of sexual violence to students of all ages.
-The Contractor also provides professional development opportunities to teachers, law enforcement, and other professionals to learn to train on best practices with regards to sexual violence prevention strategies.
-The Contractor will also continue to work with community-based agencies and local domestic violence crisis centers statewide on developing and evaluating best practices and sexual violence prevention programming statewide.
+The Contractor will continue providing educational sessions on the primary prevention of sexual violence to school age children in the school setting of all ages.
+The Contractor also provides professional development opportunities to teachers, law enforcement, and other professionals to learn best practices with regards to sexual violence prevention strategies.